pokt-network/pocket-network-protocol/utility/README.md

 #### 3.7.3 Pool

 A Pool is a special type of Account that is completely autonomous and owned by the network.
-POKT can be burnt, mint and transmitted to a Pool at the protocol layer at the time of state transition without explicit transactions.
-Pools can be used for tasks such as fee aggregation and distribution based on state machine changes.
+POKT can be burnt, minted and transmitted to a Pool at the protocol layer at the time of state transition (after a block is validated) without explicit transactions.
+Pools can be used for tasks such as fee aggregation, reward distribution and other operations based on state machine changes.

 ```go
 type Pool interface {